 Introduction Topic area Research Question and its significance to knowledge Literature review Previous research Your preliminary work on the topic The remaining questions and their inter-locking logic Reprise of your resulting question in this context Methodology Approach to answering the question Data needs Analytic techniques Plan for interpreting results Budget Expected results Bibliography / References

 Each of these outlines is very similar.
-You get the idea of what the proposal does for you and organizing your thoughts and approach.
-The section below goes into slightly more (boring) detail on what each of the points in the outline is and does.
+You probably see already that the proposal's organization lends itself to word-processing right into the final thesis.
+It also makes it easy for readers to find relevant parts more easily.
+The section below goes into slightly more detail on what each of the points in the outline is and does.

 A good title will clue the reader into the topic but it can not tell the whole story.
 Follow the title with a strong introduction.
 The introduction provides a brief overview that tells a fairly well informed (but perhaps non-specialist) reader what the proposal is about.
 It might be as short as a single page, but it should be very clearly written, and it should let one assess whether the research is relevant to their own.
 With luck it will hook the reader's interest.